Allie Auton Flaunts Bronze Cleavage In Plunging Bra

 Allie styled her hair with a middle part, and a few loose pieces of hair fell around the frame of her face.
 The Australian beauty pulled the rest of her tresses back in a clip, and her hair fell below her shoulders.

-It comes as no surprise that Allie’s post has attracted a ton of attention from her fans.
+It comes as no surprise that Allie’s post has attracted a ton of attention from fans.
 More than 5,000 Instagrammers have double-tapped the post to express their love while 4,000-plus left comments.
 Most followers opted to join in the competition and tag their friends to enter while a few more complimented Allie on her fit physique.

 “Wow how is it possible to be this flawless,” one follower commented with a few flame emoji.